 Your kickoff point to Patapat is Pagudpud.
 Pagudpud or Pagudpod as its from time to time called is rather delightful one day and perfect the next.
 Some say it's the Boracay of the North, but we correct them and say it is Boracay as it once was!
 And that's why it's so popular.
 It is Boracay as it was 25 years ago!
 The spotless white sands of Saud Beach are located at Pagudpud.

 The drowsy rural coastal district village of Pagudpud is located on the most Northern extremity of Luzon, and is about 50 miles (80 kms) up the coast from Laoag City, the capital of Ilocos Norte province.
 It is also approximately 350 miles north of Manila, you might drive, catch a bus or take a flight to Laoag City.

-Like all best kepy secrets, the foreign tourists are now becoming greatly interested, and visitors from America, Europe, Asia and elsewhere are making the trip.
-One of Australia's most respected and foremost international travel writers rated Saud Beach as Number 1 on the list of the Top Ten best Asian Beaches. so we would suggets that you discover Pagudpud before all the other tourists find out.
+Like all best kept secrets like Patapat, the foreign tourists are now becoming greatly interested, and visitors from America, Europe, Asia and elsewhere are making the trip.
+One of Australia's most respected and foremost international travel writers rated Saud Beach as Number 1 on the list of the Top Ten best Asian Beaches. so we would suggest that you discover Pagudpud before all the other tourists find out.

 Pagudpud is located amongst leafy verdant mountains, luxuriant valleys, rolling hills and flat coastal plains.
 The 20,000 or so locals who dwell in Pagudpud and the surrounding area subsist on rice framing, fishing and so on.
 The fresh fish and lobsters are delicious and inexpensive here and more recently tourism is increasing.

 Because Pagudpud is so uncommercialized there are limited places to stay and you need to book well ahead.
-Book your room onlien at Tartaruga's Hotel when you visit Patapat Viaduct.
+Book your room online at Tartaruga's Hotel when you visit Patapat Viaduct.